MayanaFazil/Monthly-Bill-Generator/README.md

 - Includes only items active during the **target month**
 - **Prorates** the cost for partial-month usage
 - Groups similar items (by `item_code`, `rate`, and `billing period`)
-- Returns a total bill for the month
+- Returns a total bill for the month.

 ---